paulkarpenko/us-code-ui/uscode/title-25-indians/chapter-018-indian-health-care.md

 <a id="section-1621u"></a>
 ## § 1621u.
 Contract health services payment study
 **(a) Duty of Secretary** The Secretary, acting through the Service and in consultation with representatives of Indian tribes and tribal organizations operating contract health care programs under the Indian Self-Determination Act ([25 U.S.C.
-450f](./chapter-014-miscellaneous.md#section-450f) et seq.) or under self-governance compacts, Service personnel, private contract health services providers, the Indian Health Service Fiscal Intermediary, and other appropriate experts, shall conduct a study—
+450f](./chapter-014-miscellaneous.md#section-450f) et seq.)
+11 See References in Text note below. or under self-governance compacts, Service personnel, private contract health services providers, the Indian Health Service Fiscal Intermediary, and other appropriate experts, shall conduct a study—

 (1) to assess and identify administrative barriers that hinder the timely payment for services delivered by private contract health services providers to individual Indians by the Service and the Indian Health Service Fiscal Intermediary;